Helpful Information for all Faculty

-Please contact Heather Kenna in the Faculty Affairs Office to discuss your Consulting or Adjunct Clinical Faculty (ACF) needs.
+Please contact Diana Kim (email@example.com) in the Department’s Faculty Affairs Office to discuss your adjunct faculty needs.
 Together, you will be able to determine the most appropriate course of action.
-All Consulting faculty or ACF requests must be first approved by the Chairman before the appointment process may begin.
+All adjunct faculty requests must be first approved by the Chairman before the appointment process may begin.

 - NIMH RDoC Boot Camp

 In December 2014, the department held a boot camp focused on the NIMH Research Domain Criteria (RDoC) initiative and its implications for current and future NIMH grant applications.
 Download slides